Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_CppSamples/LocalServer/LocalServerServices/README.md

 # Local server services

-Demonstrates how to start and stop the Local Server and start and stop a local map, feature, and geoprocessing gervice running on the Local Server.
+Demonstrates how to start and stop the Local Server and start and stop a local map, feature, and geoprocessing service running on the Local Server.

 **Note:** Local Server is not supported on macOS.